 Once you defined your sales and marketing goals, you can tailor your referral program to get you the results you want to achieve.
 You can use several methods to record your data and track your referrals (and if you aren’t impressed with the number, here’s a few tips on how to get more customer referrals).

 The simple answer is “he said, she said”.
-Whether you use the old methods of tracking a referral manually or the newer ways by using a referral software, you need to be able to trace back who is referring you.
+Whether you use the old methods of tracking a referral manually or the newer ways by using a referral platform, you need to be able to trace back who is referring you.

 There are various reasons why you should track referrals.
 Like figuring out if who you need to reward, and when you need to reward them.
 But more importantly, building a referral tracking system can help you make better decisions to further increase your referral marketing growth.
 Here are some other reasons.